Investigating and Explaining Society (11236.1)

 Required IT skills

-You will be required to engage with Canvas to complete this unit including the accessing of materials provided.
-If you are not certain on how to access materials in Canvas you are expected to seek support in doing so from either the unit convenor or learning support services in the library or peers.
+You will be required to engage with Canvas to complete this unit, including accessing the materials provided.
+If you are not certain how to access materials in Canvas, you are expected to seek support from either the unit convenor or learning support services in the library.

 Work placement, internships or practicums